yxlu1cindy/e_learning/Deep Leaning/Notes_DL_Coursera.md

   - hyperparameter: learning rates & # of iteration in gradint descent, L, number of hidden units, choice of activation function
   - hyperparameter determins the value of parameters *DMH*

+<h2> Course 2 </h2>
+1. Data split:
+  - traditionally: 70%/30%(train/test),60%/40%/40%(train,validate,test)
+  - big data: if you have 1,000,000 data, you may only need 10000 to validate and 10000 to test. so 98%/1%/1% is also acceptable
+  - data for validation and test must from same data sourse, which means same distribution.
+But training set can use another dataset, because we choose the algorithms based on the performance of the validation set